How your personal information is used by Central and North West London NHS Foundation Trust.

 The processing of data by the Cabinet Office in a data matching exercise is carried out with statutory authority under its powers in Part 6 of the Local Audit and Accountability Act 2014.
 It does not require the consent of the individuals concerned under data protection legislation or the General Data Protection Regulation (GDPR).
 For further information on the reasons why it matches particular information, see this guidance.

-For further information on data matching at the Trust please contact Charlie Nicholl, Counter Fraud Specialist, by emailing email@example.com.
-Further information on how the NFI has assisted the NHS and other public sector organisations can also be found on this website link.
+For further information on data matching at the Central and West London NHS Foundation Trust please contact Kate Harrington Stillwell, Local Counter Fraud Specialist, by emailing email@example.com.
+Further information on how the NFI has assisted the NHS and other public sector organisations can also be found here

 CNWL is a research organisation.
 The Trust processes personal information for research purposes under the public interest.